Derkaiiser/AI/README.md

 # AI

-This is the current project I have been working on
+Few of the project I have been working on

+Stay Tuned In for more!!